-- You are concerned you may be infected with HIV
+- You are concerned you may acquire HIV

 - You were exposed to HIV

-- You are already infected with HIV and are concerned about spreading it to other people
+- You already acquired HIV and are concerned about spreading it to other people

 - You want advice on how to talk to your partner about sexually transmitted diseases